GautamDeepak/GEARS/Intro_RS_Prac01.md

 ![Figure 3.
 Clear script](Prac1/clearscript.png)

-3. Search for “elevation” and click on the "NASA SRTM Digital Elevation 30m" result to show the dataset description.
+3. Search for "elevation" or "SRTM" and click on the "NASA SRTM Digital Elevation 30m" result to show the dataset description.

 ![Figure 4.
 Search for elevation data](Prac1/searchelevation.png)

-4. View the information on the dataset, and then click on Import, which moves the variable to the Imports section at the top of your script.
+4. View the information on the dataset - look under "description" and "bands".
+Once you are happy, click on "Import", which moves the variable to the Imports section at the top of your script.

 ![Figure 4.
 View elevation datasource and import](Prac1/viewinfo.png)